Yiwen-Zhang/Yiwen-Zhang.github.io/README.md

 # License

 The **content** of the site (i.e., blog posts and page content) is licensed under a [Creative Commons Attribution License](http://creativecommons.org/licenses/by/3.0/us/): you may use it, but you must give attribution.
+Part of the code is from [Rasmus Andersson](http://rsms.me/about/).

 The **icons** are from the [IcoMoon icon set](http://icomoon.io/) and are licensed as described at [http://icomoon.io/#icons#license](http://icomoon.io/#icons#license).